PrestonXPitzer/PrestonXPitzer/README.md

 HTML/JS 🕸️
 Verilog HDL and SystemVerilog 💻
 Bash / Unix 💲
-Technologies I suck at but I'm trying to learn are
-Perl 🐫
-Rust 🦺
-MAGMA 💩
-COBOL 🏦

 Always seeking opprotunities and collaberations, feel free to message or email me with such things (unless you're a robot)
 <!--